johann-solo/oliveandmango.github.io/site/content/blog/2018-05-07-ginger-lime-shrimp-with-noodles.md

 1. Add peppers and the broccoli to the pan and saute until soft, about 6-8 minutes.

-1. Add garlic and and stir for 30 seconds.
+1. Add garlic and ginger, stir for 30 seconds.

 1. Add shrimp to pan and cook on each side for about 2-3 minutes until cooked though.